pdo2013/windowsserverdocs.zh-cn/WindowsServerDocs/storage/storage-replica/storage-replica-known-issues.md

     Error Code: 0x80071398
     The operation failed because either the specified cluster node is not the owner of the group, or the node is not a possible owner of the group

-如果使用群集 Powershell cmdlet：
+If using the Cluster powershell cmdlet:

     PS C:\> Move-ClusterGroup -Name sr-fs-006 -Node sr-srv07 Move-ClusterGroup : An error occurred while moving the clustered role 'sr-fs-006'.
-    The operation failed because either the specified cluster node is not the owner of the group, or the node is not a possible owner of the group
+    The operation failed because either the specified cluster node is not the owner of the group, or the node is not a
+    possible owner of the group
     At line:1 char:1
     + Move-ClusterGroup -Name sr-fs-006 -Node sr-srv07
     + ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     + CategoryInfo          : NotSpecified: (:) [Move-ClusterGroup], ClusterCmdletException
     + FullyQualifiedErrorId : Move-ClusterGroup,Microsoft.FailoverClusters.PowerShell.MoveClusterGroupCommand

-这归因于 Windows Server 2016 中的按设计行为。 使用 `Set-SRPartnership` 在异步拉伸群集中移动这些 PDR 磁盘。

-## <a name="attempting-to-add-disks-to-a-two-node-asymmetric-cluster-returns-no-disks-suitable-for-cluster-disks-found"></a>尝试将磁盘添加到两个节点的非对称群集时，返回了“没有发现适用于群集磁盘的磁盘”
-在添加存储副本拉伸复制之前，尝试预配只有两个节点的群集时，尝试将第二个站点中的磁盘添加到可用磁盘。 收到以下错误：
+This occurs due to a by-design behavior in Windows Server 2016.
+Use `Set-SRPartnership` to move these PDR disks in an asynchronous stretched cluster.

+This behavior has been changed in Windows Server, version 1709 to allow manual and automated failovers with asynchronous replication, based on customer feedback.

+## Attempting to add disks to a two-node asymmetric cluster returns "No disks suitable for cluster disks found"
+When attempting to provision a cluster with only two nodes, prior to adding Storage Replica stretch replication, you attempt to add the disks in the second site to the Available Disks.
+You receive the following error:

     "No disks suitable for cluster disks found.
 For diagnostic information about disks available to the cluster, use the Validate a Configuration Wizard to run Storage tests."

-如果群集中至少有三个节点，就不会发生这种情况。 由于 Windows Server 2016 中非对称存储群集行为的按设计代码更改，于是发生了此问题。

-若要添加存储，可以在第二个站点中的节点上运行以下命令：
+This does not occur if you have at least three nodes in the cluster.
+This issue occurs because of a by-design code change in Windows Server 2016 for asymmetric storage clustering behaviors.

+To add the storage, you can run the following command on the node in the second site:

 `Get-ClusterAvailableDisk -All | Add-ClusterDisk`

-这不适用于节点本地存储。 你可以使用存储副本在两个总节点之间复制拉伸群集，**每个群集都使用其自己的共享存储集**。

-## <a name="the-smb-bandwidth-limiter-fails-to-throttle-storage-replica-bandwidth"></a>SMB 带宽限制无法限制存储副本带宽
-指定存储副本的带宽限制时，会忽略限制并使用完整带宽。 例如：
+This will not work with node local storage.
+You can use Storage Replica to replicate a stretch cluster between two total nodes, **each one using its own set of shared storage.**

+## The SMB Bandwidth limiter fails to throttle Storage Replica bandwidth
+When specifying a bandwidth limit to Storage Replica, the limit is ignored and full bandwidth used.
+For example:

 `Set-SmbBandwidthLimit  -Category StorageReplication -BytesPerSecond 32MB`

-出现此问题是由于存储副本和 SMB 之间的互操作性问题。 此问题最初在 Windows Server 2016 的 2017 年 7 月累积更新以及 Windows Server 版本 1709 中得到了修复。
+This issue occurs because of an interoperability issue between Storage Replica and SMB.
+This issue was first fixed in the July 2017 Cumulative Update of Windows Server 2016 and in Windows Server, version 1709.

-## <a name="event-1241-warning-repeated-during-initial-sync"></a>在初始同步期间重复事件 1241 警告
+## Event 1241 warning repeated during initial sync
-指定复制合作关系为异步时，源计算机会在存储副本管理通道中重复记录警告事件 1241。 例如：
+When specifying a replication partnership is asynchronous, the source computer repeatedly logs warning event 1241 in the Storage Replica Admin channel.
+For example:

     Log Name:      Microsoft-Windows-StorageReplica/Admin
     Source:        Microsoft-Windows-StorageReplica